tanweijie123/tp/docs/team/dhafinrazaq.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to add and delete schedules.
   * What it does: allows the user to create and delete schedules.
 A schedule contains information about a client and the attended session.
-Therefore, adding a schedule means specifying that the specified client will attend the specified session.
+Therefore, adding a schedule means that the specified client will attend the specified session.
   * Justification: This feature is core to the product because the user needs to be able to associate a client to a session.
-This allow us later in the project: we can keep track of the record of the sessions attended by the client and which clients will attend the session.
+This is necessary for the later enhancements in the project such as the ability of tracking the sessions attended by a client and tracking which clients will attend a session.
-  * Highlights: When implementing the Schedule model and how it should be stored in the storage, in-depth design analysis and discussion with other members were needed.
+  * Highlights: Before implementing this feature, a Schedule model must be implemented first.
+When implementing the Schedule model (which is then implemented as an association class of client and session) and how it should be stored in the storage, in-depth design analysis were needed.

 * **New Feature**: Added the payment tracking feature
   * What it does: Associate each schedule (which contains a client and session) to a payment status (either paid or unpaid) such that the user can easily spot whether a client has paid for a particular session.
   * Justification: This feature helps the user to easily keep track of his clients' payment record
-  * Highlights: The implementation requires a good understanding in CSS and how it relates to the logic as in both Session List panel and client detail's table, different color will be displayed depending on the payment status.
+  * Highlights: The implementation requires a good understanding in UI (including CSS coloring) and how it relates to the logic as in both Session List panel and client detail's table, different color will be displayed depending on the payment status.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=dhafinrazaq&tabRepo=AY2021S1-CS2103T-T13-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=test-code)